 The search for a cancer cure has spanned the history of modern medicine.
 A promising development at the Stanford University School of Medicine where a cancer vaccine eliminates tumors in mice.

-A study by the researchers has indicated that injecting minute amounts of two immune-stimulating agents directly into solid tumors in mice can eliminate all traces of cancer in the animals, including distant, untreated metastases.
+This discovery is a milestone and a significant advancement in medical science.
+The researchers’ study indicates that injecting minute amounts of two immune-stimulating agents directly into solid tumors in mice can eliminate all cancer traces, including distant, untreated metastases.

 Stanford University Cancer Vaccine Update

-“Our approach involved a one-time application of very small amounts of two agents to stimulate the immune cells only within the tumor itself.
-We noticed an amazing, body wide effects in the affected mice, including the elimination of tumors all over the animal”, Levy stated.
+“Our approach uses a one-time application of very small amounts of two agents to stimulate the immune cells only within the tumor itself.
+In the mice, we saw amazing, bodywide effects, including the elimination of tumors all over the animal.”
+Levy stated.

 Stanford University Cancer Vaccine Testing

-In this way, 87 of 90 mice were cured of cancer.
+Through these injections, 87 of 90 mice no longer test positive for cancer.
 Although cancer recurred in three of the mice, the tumors again regressed after a second treatment.

 Stanford Cancer Vaccine Human Trials and Results

 The researchers saw similar results in mice bearing breast, colon, and melanoma tumors.
 One of the agents is currently already available for use in humans.
 But. the other has been tested for human use in several unrelated clinical trials.